 Amanda Bullough (Workman)

-She traveled and worked in approximately 40 countries, like Finland, China, Thailand, Afghanistan, Jordan, Mexico, Algeria, and many others.
-Dr. Bullough has consulted for organizations like the World Bank and the Global Business School Network (GBSN) on projects related to entrepreneurship education and training in developing countries.
-She has also been the Academic Director for the Goldman Sachs 10,000 Women Entrepreneurship training programs in Afghanistan and Peru, which provided business development training for underserved women entrepreneurs and promoted the active involvement of women in business for the benefit of economic and societal development.
+Dr. Bullough traveled and worked in approximately 40 countries, including Finland, China, Thailand, Afghanistan, Jordan, Mexico, Algeria, and many others.
+She has consulted for organizations such as the World Bank and the Global Business School Network (GBSN) on projects related to entrepreneurship education and training in developing countries.
+She was the Academic Director for the Goldman Sachs 10,000 Women Entrepreneurship training programs in Afghanistan and Peru, which provided business development training for underserved women entrepreneurs and promoted the active involvement of women in business for the benefit of economic and societal development.

 Dr. Bullough received her Doctor of Philosophy degree from Florida International University in Management & International Business.
 She also holds a Master of Arts degree in International Studies from Florida International University, and a Bachelor of Science degree in Business Administration from the University of South Florida with a major in marketing.
 Prior to receiving her graduate degrees, Dr. Bullough worked in marketing and advertising and engaged in extensive international travel in both developed and developing countries around the world.